|APPLICABLE SECTIONS OF THE ACT, BY-LAWS AND REGULATIONS and/or PURPOSE

 - “Agent” and “Licensee” means an individual registered with the College as a Patent Agent or Trademark Agent, or agent in training

 - “Committee”, means the “Registration Committee”.

-- “Panel” means a subcommittee of members from the Registration Committee who will consider a request to review a decision of the Registrar under section 67 of the By-Laws.
+- “Panel” means a subcommittee of members from the Registration Committee who will consider a request to review a decision of the Registrar under section 5 of the By-Law.

 To establish and maintain high standards for the profession, patent and trademark agents are, among other things, required to be competent, of good character and fit to practice.
 Under CPATA’s By-laws, the Registrar has authority to make determinations whether applicants for patent agent or trademark agent licenses meet the registration requirements established under the Act, Regulations and By-laws.

-By-law 67(1) requires that the Registration Committee established under Regulation 3 of the Act and By-laws 40(a) and 41 (the Committee) review decisions of the Registrar on the request of the affected applicant.
+By-law 67(1) requires that the Registration Committee established under Regulation 3 of the College of Patent Agents and Trademark Agents Act (the Act) and By-laws 40(a) and 41 (the Committee) review decisions of the Registrar on the request of the affected applicant.

-The Registrar’s Policy on Review of a Registrar’s Decision sets out the policy and process for such reviews.
-The Review Process is conducted by the Registration Committee, or a Panel of the Committee, pursuant to the authority set out in By-laws66 and 67.
+This policy sets out the process to consider dismissing a request for review.
+The Review Process is conducted by the Committee, or a Panel of the Committee, pursuant to the authority set out in By-laws 66 and 67.

-- Considers all materials the Registrar had at their disposal when making their decision, any further information the Committee may have requested at an earlier stage from the Registrar pursuant to section 67(2) of the By-laws, and the written submissions of the Applicant and/or the Registrar, if such submissions are made, as set out below in this policy;
+- Considers all materials that the Registrar had at its disposal when making its decision, any further information the Registration Committee may have requested from the Registrar pursuant to section 67(2) of the By-laws, and the written submissions of the Applicant and/or the Registrar, if such submissions are made, as set out below in this policy;

 - May meet in any manner, including teleconference, video conference, via email or in-person;